 13th-month pays can be divided into two and given to employees twice a year.

-To help with the growing need of parents, Presidential Decree No. 851 has allowed companies to grant employees with half of their 13th-month pay in the first half of the year and the rest of their 13th-month salary in the latter half of the year, given the employee consents or requests it.
+To help with the growing need of parents, Presidential Decree No. 851 has allowed companies to grant employees half of their 13th-month pay in the first half of the year and the rest of their 13th-month salary in the latter half of the year, given the employee consents or requests it.

 ALSO: A 14th-month pay bill has been filed in the Senate.

 Senate President of the Philippines Vicente “Tito” Sotto filed a bill in the Senate that mandates all employers of public, private, and government sectors to grant 14th-month payments to all rank-and-file employees every May of each year in anticipation of school enrolment for employees with dependents.

 The 14th-month payment is still a farfetched dream to all employees looking for additional sources of income as the bill is yet to be an enacted law.
-The bill has been filed since July 2016 and must be approved by both House of Representative and the Senate before passed into law.
+The bill has been filed since July 2016, and must be approved by both House of Representatives and the Senate before being passed into law.